-RECOMMENDED installing exterior wooden or aluminum storm (or storm and screen) windows with narrow frames and approprately-placed meeting rails that are sized to fit the historic analysts consider Ensuring that new storm windows are finished to match the historic window Installing interior storm windows when exterior storm windows would significantly detract from the appearance of the building or would otherwise be impractical.
-NOT RECOMMENDED
+Installing exterior wooden or aluminum storm (or storm and screen) windows with narrow frames and appropriately-placed meeting rails that are sized to fit the historic window opening.

+Ensuring that new storm windows are finished to match the historic window

+Installing interior storm windows when exterior storm windows would significantly detract from the appearance of the building or would otherwise be impractical.

 Installing storm windows that are not correctly sized to fit the window opening or that have frame or rail configurations that obscure the historic window.

-Installing storm windows that are either unfinished or not finished to match the historic window. oossible.
+Installing storm windows that are either unfinished or not finished to match the historic window.